awile/datamkr/README.md

 ```
 datamkr make demo
 ```
-This creates a csv file called `demo.csv` and with the columns defined in `datasets/demo.yml` and 10 rows of mock data.
+This prints out 5 rows of data with the columns defined in `datasets/demo.yml`

-The verbose version of this command would use the `--to` & `--num` flags to specific the csv filename and how many rows to generate.
+The verbose version of this command would use the flags `--to stdout` & `--num 5`
 ```
-datamkr make demo --to demo.csv --num 10
+datamkr make demo --to stdout --num 5
 ```

 All the flags and options can be seen with the `--help` flag or by typing only `datamkr`.